rust-project-primer/book/STYLE.md

 When possible, resource should be archived.
 You can do this by using your browser's "Print to PDF" functionality.
 The PDF should be in A4 format, saved without headers or footers.
-The resulting PDF should be saved inside `src/archived/`, and referenced by the filename of the PDF in the `archived: ` field of the resource block.
+The resulting PDF should be saved inside `src/archived/`, and referenced by the filename of the PDF in the `archived` field of the resource block.
 This archiving is intended to protect against bit-rot, since a lot of the resources are on people's personal blogs which may disappear or be restructured over time.